brightkeycloud-chad/aws-foundations-video/09_amazon-ec2/9.10_modify-ec2-instance-attributes-terminal/README.md

 # Modify EC2 Instance Attributes - Terminal Demonstration

 ## Overview
 This 5-minute demonstration shows how to modify various Amazon EC2 instance attributes using the AWS CLI from the terminal.
-You'll learn to change instance properties like termination protection, source/destination checking, and user data using command-line tools.
+You'll learn to change instance properties like termination protection, source/destination checking, and user data using automated shell scripts and command-line tools.

 ## Duration
 5 minutes